Water Use & Management

 Water Conservation Efforts

-At our headquarters in Hopkinton, Massachusetts and our Bangalore, India Center of Excellence (COE), wastewater is reclaimed at the onsite treatment plants, which filter wastewater through three treatment and disinfection processes, resulting in treated “gray” water.
-In 2013, we reused more than 18,594 cubic meters of gray water for cooling, sanitation, and irrigation at the Hopkinton facility, and 51,777 cubic meters at the Bangalore COE facility.
+At our headquarters in Hopkinton, Massachusetts and our Bangalore, India Center of Excellence (COE), wastewater is reclaimed at the onsite treatment plants, which filter wastewater through treatment and disinfection processes, resulting in treated “gray” water.
+In 2014, we reused more than 17,710 cubic meters of gray water for cooling, sanitation, and irrigation at the Hopkinton facility, and 40,690 cubic meters at the Bangalore COE facility.
 Unused gray water is returned to the ground through infiltration systems to replenish local watersheds.

 At EMC’s Massachusetts campus facilities, which account for more than 30 percent of our corporate physical footprint, we have implemented a stringent Stormwater Management System to help protect and maintain the integrity of the surrounding resources.
 At these facilities, we have also implemented an Integrated Pest Management program to minimize and eliminate the use of chemical herbicides, insecticides, and pesticides where possible.
 Through diligent management efforts, we ensure a high quality of storm water runoff from our facilities.
 This minimizes the impact of our operations on natural resources, including groundwater and surface water, and helps ensure that these resources are protected in the future.

+EMC’s owned manufacturing process is not water intensive, and produces no industrial wastewater.
+In EMC’s operations, water is consumed through normal building systems use such as for cooling, drinking and other sanitary purposes.
 Since 2007, we have tracked water consumption data for all of our owned facilities and most of the larger facilities that we lease.
-We use the World Business Council on Sustainable Development’s Global Water Tool to analyze our operations and calculate our water footprint in water-stressed areas.
+We use WBCSD’s Global Water Tool to analyze our operations and calculate our water footprint in water-stressed areas.

-Our total 2013 global water withdrawal was 1,084,053 cubic meters.
-Eighty-two percent of the water withdrawal data were compiled from reliable water bills and water meter readings.
+Our estimated total 2014 global water withdrawal was 1,247,009 cubic meters.
+Seventy-five percent of the water withdrawal data were compiled from reliable water bills and water meter readings.
 The remaining annual corporate water consumption was estimated using a water intensity factor calculated by benchmarking consumption at metered EMC facilities.

 Energy – Water Nexus